PlaceReporter99/SCR-Autopilot/README.md

 # SCR-Autopilot
 A working autopilot (nearly) for the game Stepford Country Railway.
 You will still need to click "Next Leg" manually, however this can be done easily through the use of an autoclicker.
 ## Download
-* Download SCR_auto.lua for the auto driving script.
+* Download `SCR auto.lua` for the auto driving script.
+* Download `SCR guard.lua` for the auto guard script.
+It is recommended to do this in a private server as this does not follow all rules as stated in the operations guide.
 ## Reccomended Routes
 If the train undershoots the station (virtually guaranteed on a station with buffers), it will adjust very slowly until it is forward enough on the platform to open its doors.
 Thus, a route with no stations requiring you to get close to buffers would be ideal.
 ### Connect